ethereum/remix-project/team-best-practices.md

  - Pull request should be reviewed to comply to coding best practices.
  - You should take the responsability of the PR you are reviewing.
  - You should make sure the app is viable after the PR is being merged.
+ - You should make sure the PR is correctly tested (e2e tests, unit tests)
  - Ideally You should have enough knowledge to be able to fix related bugs.

  ### 3) Merge:

  - Merging is possible after Review and Tests are ok and when the PR is approved.
- - If possible the build of the dev branch (master) should be triggered in the Travis CI.
- - After a merge and master being built in Travis, it is highly recommended to check the new code in `remix-alpha.ethereum.org`
+ - After a merge, it is highly recommended to check the new code in `remix-alpha.ethereum.org`

 ---

 # Milestone

- - A milestone is small and contains **only** items we are sure to finish.
+ - A milestone should **only** contain items we are sure to finish.
  - The end of a milestone trigger a new release.
  - Milestone items and duration should take in account time spent in bugs fixing and support.
  - The team should commit to the milestone duration.
  - If a dev finish early he/she can help other to push remaining tasks.
  - If a dev finish early he/she can work on specifying / integrating the next milestone.
- - A milestone duration is fixed at the start of the milestone (but should not exceed 1 month).
+ - A milestone duration is fixed at the start of the milestone (but should better not exceed 1 month).
  - Progress and issues regarding a milestone are discussed on regular standups.

 ---